 About Us

-MOXIE Theatre is a professional non-profit theatre located in San Diego, California, and founded in 2004.
+MOXIE Theatre is a professional non-profit theatre located in San Diego, California, founded in 2004.
 Our mission is to create more diverse and honest images of women+ for our culture using the intimate art of theatre.
 Through our productions of plays written by women+, educational programs, annual MOXIE Awards ceremony, and career-launching professional opportunities, MOXIE is creating a pipeline for women+’s work and inspiring audiences to create change in their own communities.

 Not afraid to brag…